jro31/meals-of-change-api/README.md

-The Rails 6 API that manages the data for [mealsofchange.com](https://mealsofchange.com/), an app that allows users to view/upload plant-based recipes.
+The Rails 6 API that manages the data for Meals of Change, an app that allows users to view/upload plant-based recipes.

 - Ruby 2.7.5
 - Rails 6.0.4.4